wizcoderx/Coding_Journey_Repository/python_book/Chapter_1/solution_reinforcement/README.md

 13. Write a short Python function that counts the number of vowels in a given character string.

 14. Write a short Python function that takes a string 's'  representing a sentence, and returns a copy of the string with all punctuation removed.
 For example, if given the string “Let’s try, Mike.”, this function would return “Lets try Mike”.

+15. Write a short program that takes as input three integers `a`, `b`, and `c` from the console and determines if they can be used in a correct arithmetic formula (in the given order), such as:

+- `a + b = c`
+- `a = b - c`
+- `a * b = c`

+The program should check if any of these conditions hold true.

+## Projects

+1. Write a Python program that outputs all possible strings formed by using the characters 'c', 'a', 't', 'd', 'o', and 'g' exactly once.

+2. Write a Python program that can take a positive integer greater than 2 as input and write out the number of times one must repeatedly divide this number by 2 before getting a value less than 2